 Black Lung is a disease caused by breathing coal mine dust.
 It is incurable and it often gets worse over time.
 Treatment is limited to relieving symptoms and preventing complications.

 Black Lung includes clinical coal workers’ pneumoconiosis and Chronic Obstructive Pulmonary Disease (COPD) caused by coal mine dust exposure.

-ACLC advocates for stronger laws to protect Black Lung sufferers.
+ACLC advocates for stronger laws to protect miners from excessive dust exposure and to end Black Lung.
 ACLC, along with the National Black Lung Association and others, advocates for changes in legislation and regulations to improve the Black Lung benefits program.
 ACLC has worked for years for regulations that reduce the allowable level of dust in mines in an effort to eliminate Black Lung.

 ACLC also advises and represents disabled miners and widows on their individual claims under the federal compensation program.
-It is often difficult for miners and widows to meet the eligibility standards.
-Also, because coal operators are responsible for paying Black Lung benefits, they fiercely litigate all claims.
+It is often difficult for miners and widows to meet the eligibility standards to qualify for benefits.
+Also, because coal operators are responsible for paying Black Lung benefits, they generally have insurance, and the insurance companies fiercely litigate all claims.

 The following three Black Lung appeals highlight the long and difficult road that claimants face when applying for federal Black Lung Benefits:

 * In 2005, in the case Ruby Sammons v.
 Wolf Creek Collieries, the 6th Circuit affirmed the award of widows’ benefits to Ms. Sammons and commented on the Employer’s efforts to prolong the “30-year war” of fighting her claim.
 Mrs. Sammons filed her claim in 1976.